renapti/Kepler-16x/README.md

 ## Screenshots

-*Screenshots taken with Hubble v1.1.0.
+*Screenshots taken with Kepler v1.1.0.
 Textures, Colors, Wording, and more may be subject to change.*

 ## Main Menu